mesosphere/marathon/docs/docs/pods.md

 A pod is a special kind of Mesos task group, and the tasks or containers in the pod are the group members.* A pod instance’s containers are launched together, atomically, via the Mesos LAUNCH_GROUP call.
 Containers in pods share networking namespace and ephemeral volumes.

+You configure a pod via a pod definition, which is similar to a Marathon application definition.
+There are some differences between pod and application definitions, however.
+For instance, you will need to specify an endpoint (not a port number) in order for other applicationst to communicate with your pod, pods have a separate REST API, and pods support only Mesos-level health checks.
+This document outlines how to configure and manage pods.

 \* Pods cannot be modified by the `/v2/groups/` endpoint, however.
 Pods are modified via the `/v2/pods/` endpoint.

 ## Networking